LiveIntent/laravel-prometheus-exporter/README.md

     }

     /**
-     * Export something for an entry.
+     * Export metrics for an entry.
      *
      * @param \Laravel\Telescope\IncomingEntry  $entry
      * @return void
      */
     public function export(IncomingEntry $entry)
     {
+        $counter = $this->registry->getOrRegisterCounter(
-        $counter = $this->registry->getOrRegisterCounter('', 'home_page_visits_counter', 'it is a silly example');
+            '', 'home_page_visits_counter', 'it is a silly example' );

         $counter->inc();
     }
 }
 ```

-Register your Exporter class by placing it in list of exporters found in the `metrics` config file.
+Register your Exporter class by placing it in the list of exporters found in the `metrics` config file.

 For more advanced usage, or if you need to hook into an event that Telescope does not record, you may implement the `register` method on the exporter which will be called during application startup.